TheAdmrial/romriell_adam_resume/docs/index.md

 - Coordinated with various coworkers to effectively work and produce a working product in 4 – 5 weeks
 - Reduced the amount of time to create similar reports from about 2 weeks to 2 – 3 days
 - Learned and applied officeR, an R package, to attach visuals made in R to a word document

-### Statistical Consultant

-`Mar 2021 - Mar 2021`
-__Mrs.
-Powell's Bakery__, Rexburg, ID

-- Identified, through statistical tests, that adding a breakfast menu helped the business weather the pandemic despite a significant decrease in sales
-- Wrangled available user data into a workable format to perform a paired samples t-test, a Wilcoxon signed-rank test, and a linear regression
-- Compiled a succinct report explaining the analysis and breaking down complex statistical processes for the business owner

 <!-- ### Footer